polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-data-structure.md

 ### Consumers Reference Counters

-The `consumers` reference counter ensures that Substrate pallets don't remove an account until all associated data across pallets is deleted (that is, when `consumers` == 0).
+The `consumers` reference counter ensures that other runtime pallets don't remove an account until all associated data across pallets is deleted (that is, when `consumers` == 0).

 It holds users accountable for the data they store on-chain.
 If users wish to delete their accounts and reclaim their existential deposit, they must first remove all data stored across all on-chain pallets to decrement the `consumers` counter.